New Film Spotlights Palestinian Women Navigating Life 'In Between' Cultures

 We meet at a cafe near her home in the seaside port of Jaffa, next to Tel Aviv.
 She's hugging her pet Siberian Husky.

-The intense child of Palestinian communists, Hamoud was born in Budapest, Hungary, and grew up in the Israeli city of Beersheba in the Galilee.
+The intense child of Palestinian communists from the Arab village of Deir Hanna in the Galilee, Hamoud was born in Budapest, Hungary, and grew up in Beersheba, Israel.
 She is among the 20 percent of Israeli citizens who are Palestinians.

 So are the three main characters in her film.

-Note: A previous version of this story mistakenly stated Beersheba is in the Galilee.
-In fact, Maysaloun Hamoud's parents, are from Deir Hanna, in the Galilee.